Kode-n-Rolla/sara/README.md

             <p>Accepts a single URL, a domain, or a file containing multiple targets.
 Works in conjunction with the three primary modes: <code>-c</code>, <code>--enum-s</code>, and <code>--enum-d</code>.</p>
         <li><code>-c</code> (<b>Crawling Mode</b>).</li>
             <p>Accepts either a single URL or a file containing multiple URLs.</p>
-            <p>In crawling mode, SARA gathers key data about the target, including:</p>
+            <p>In crawling mode, SARA gathers key data about the target, including:
                 <ul>
                     <li>HTTP response codes</li>
                     <li>Links on the target web page</li>